manuwwa/ARPI600StarterKit/README.md

-# Project Title
+# DHT11ClibForPython

-Project contains librerys compiled in C that allows to use ARPI600 starter kit sensors with python
+Project contains librery in C for simple use DHT11 temperature sensor

 ## Getting Started